This article does not list every Facebook integration there is.

 Link to template: Post new Facebook pages posts to another Facebook page

-Bonus Integration: How Do I Integrate a CRM Into Facebook?
+Bonus integration: How to integrate a CRM into Facebook?

 Integromat, on the other hand, lets you connect most CRM tools (such as HubSpot, Pipedrive, and Insightly) to eight different Facebook products (including Lead Ads, Custom Audiences, and Offline Conversions).